 Laura Carpenter – Hancher Auditorium

 Carpenter is a PhD student in American Studies.
-As the Campus & Community Engagement Intern, she will work to facilitate artist relationships via virutal community engagement and plan for future in-person opportunities.
+As the Campus & Community Engagement Intern, she will work to facilitate artist relationships via virtual community engagement and plan for future in-person opportunities.
 She will conduct research in preparation for 2021/22 artist residencies and with an eye towards engaging audiences in novel ways in a post-pandemic society.
+Carpenter’s research in public history and museums will enable her to make meaningful, community-based connections with the internationally-renowned artists that perform at Hancher.

 Dominic Dongilli – Public Space One